Hamilton Mountain (federal electoral district)

 Hamilton Mountain is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.
 The riding is located in the Hamilton region.

 The socio-economic composition of the Hamilton Mountain is diverse, with low-income public housing residents as well as million-dollar homes, highly-paid unionized workers, low-wage unskilled workers, and well-established families and recent immigrants.

 That diversity makes Hamilton Mountain a swing riding in which many elections are virtually two-way or three-way ties.
 For instance, fewer than 100 votes separated the top two places in 1988.
 Only 3000 votes separated the top three candidates in 2004.
 From the 1990s to 2006, the races were between the Liberals and the NDP.
 After the Liberal Party's collapse in the late 2000s, the Conservatives became the main competitors in the riding.
 With the Liberal resurgence during the 2015 election, the vote difference of the three major parties has narrowed, solidifying the riding's status as a three-way tossup.

 Geography

 In the 2012 redistribution, Hamilton Mountain lost area to Hamilton West-Ancaster-Dundas and Flamborough—Glanbrook.
 The riding was redefined to:

-that part of the City of Hamilton commencing at the intersection of the Niagara Escarpment with Redhill Creek, west along said creek to Mountain Brow Boulevard, south along said boulevard to Arbour Road, then generally southerly along said road, its intermittent production, Anchor Road and its southerly production to the intersection of Rymal Road East with Glover Road, then westerly along Rymal Road East and West to Garth Street, north along said street to the Lincoln M. Alexander Parkway, east along said parkway to West 5th Street, north along said street to James Mountain Road, then generally northeasterly along said road to the Niagara Escarpment, then east and south along said escarpment to the point of commencement.
+a boundary starting at the Niagara Escarpment and Red Hill Creek, following the creek west to Mountain Brow Boulevard, then south to Arbour Road.
+It continues south along connecting roads to Rymal Road, west to Garth Street, and north to the Lincoln M. Alexander Parkway.
+The boundary then runs east to West 5th Street, north to James Mountain Road, and northeast back to the Niagara Escarpment, finally following the escarpment east and south to the starting point.